sentclose/sentc-docs/docs/src/guide/user.md

 ::::

 ::: tip
-The default app settings for user register are from another backend because sentc won't save other data then the keys and the username.
+The default app settings for user registration are designed to be used with your own backend, as Sentc will not store any data other than the keys and username.

-The following shows how to register a user from your backend
+The following code shows how to register a user from your backend:
 :::

 ### Own backend

-When you are using your own backend to store more information about the user, you can just use the prepare function.
+If you are using your own backend to store additional user information, you can use the prepare function to prepare the registration data.
-Send the output to our api with a post request to this endpoint: `https://api.sentc.com/api/v1/register`
+Then, send the output to our API with a POST request to the following endpoint: `https://api.sentc.com/api/v1/register`

 :::: tabs type:card